en_USEnglish

 Check compatibility

-Each element of your web page (images, CSS, JavaScript, etc.) requires an HTTP request to be downloaded from the server.
+Every element of your web page (images, CSS, JavaScript, etc.) requires an HTTP request to be downloaded from the server.
 Reducing the number of HTTP requests can boost the performance of your WordPress site by reducing overall loading time.

-Techniques for minimizing HTTP requests
+Techniques to minimize HTTP requests

 • Combining and minifying CSS and JavaScript files : Reduce the number of CSS and JavaScript files by combining them into a single file and removing unnecessary spaces and comments (minification).
 Optimization plugins (WP Rocket, Autoptimize, etc.) can automate this task.